rfieve/binary-search-tree/README.md

 # ✌️🔍🌳 binary-search-tree

-A bunch of TypeScript utility functions to work with binary search trees and arrays of any types, with a functional-programming and immutable approach.
+A zero-dependency TypeScript library to work with binary search trees and arrays of any types, with a functional-programming and immutable approach.

 ## Table of Content